U.S. junk bonds lower again after worst day since 2016

-NEW YORK, Dec 21 (Reuters) - A gauge of high-yield bond performance was trading close to its lowest since early 2016 on Friday, a day after the riskiest U.S. corporate bonds suffered their biggest daily drop in nearly three years and in sync with a broad pullback from stocks and other risky assets.
+NEW YORK (Reuters) - A gauge of high-yield bond performance was trading close to its lowest since early 2016 on Friday, a day after the riskiest U.S. corporate bonds suffered their biggest daily drop in nearly three years and in sync with a broad pullback from stocks and other risky assets.

 High yield, or junk bonds, are closely followed as a measure both of investors’ tolerance for risk and by policy makers as a gauge of whether credit conditions for American companies are loose or restrictive.
 Their recent weak performance reflects a sharp tightening of financial conditions in the sector as the U.S. Federal Reserve raises interest rates and winnows down its own vast holdings of U.S. Treasury debt.

-Friday’s drop came after one of the high-yield sector’s most closely tracked benchmarks, the Bank of America/Merrill Lynch High Yield Master Index, tumbled by the most since February 2016 on Thursday.
+Friday’s drop came after one of the high-yield sector’s most closely tracked benchmarks, the Bank of America/Merrill Lynch High Yield Master Index .MERH0A0, tumbled by the most since February 2016 on Thursday.
 The index’s total return on the day was negative 1.1 percent.

 Moreover, the premium investors are demanding to hold low-rated corporate bonds rather than safer U.S. Treasuries has risen sharply this quarter.
 The spread, or additional yield, of junk bonds over Treasuries has widened by 187 basis points since the end of September, the largest increase since the third quarter of 2011.